aimhubio/aim/docs/source/quick_start/convert_data.md

 ## Migrate from other tools

-In order to get most out of Aim UI features it is important to be able to port existing logs for already executed trainings.
-There might be 1000s of trainings tracked with other tools.
-Aim has built-in converters to easily migrate logs from other tools for common cases.
+The Aim explorers add true superpowers to the AI engineer's arsenal.
+However not all training runs may have been tracked by Aim.
+So it is important to be able to port existing training run logs.
+There might be 1000s of training runs tracked with other tools.
+Aim has built-in converters to easily migrate logs from other tools.
+These migrations cover the most common usage scenarios.
 In case of custom and complex scenarios you can use Aim SDK to implement your own conversion script.

 As of Aim `v3.6.0` the following converters are supported: